-MMSD has engaged Kestrel Verifiers to provide a pre-issuance, independent verification on the alignment of the Series 2020A Green Bonds with the Climate Bonds Standard and Certification Scheme-which includes the Climate Bonds Standard (V3.0) and Water Infrastructure sector criteria.
+MMSD engaged Kestrel Verifiers to provide a pre-issuance, independent verification on the alignment of the Series 2020D Green Bonds with the Climate Bonds Standard and Certification Scheme-which includes the Climate Bonds Standard (V3.0) and Water Infrastructure sector criteria.
+The Series 2020D Bonds are the first to be issued under MMSD's Programmatic Certification Scheme.
 The Climate Bonds Initiative (the "CBI") administers the standard and sector criteria.
-Additionally, Kestrel Verifiers has examined alignment of the Series 2020A Green Bonds with the United Nations Sustainable Development Goals ("SDGs").

 Kestrel Verifiers is a Climate Bonds Initiative Approved Verifier.
 The Kestrel review team included a water resources engineer and other environmental scientists.
-We performed a Reasonable Assurance engagement for MMSD's Series 2020A Green Bonds to provide an independent verification as to whether the subject matter meets, in all material respects, the relevant criteria, defined later.
+We performed a Reasonable Assurance engagement for MMSD's Series 2020D Green Bonds to provide an independent verification as to whether the subject matter meets, in all material respects, the relevant criteria, defined later.
+Additionally, Kestrel Verifiers examined alignment of the Series 2020D Green Bonds with the United Nations Sustainable Development Goals ("SDGs").

 For this engagement, Kestrel Verifiers reviewed MMSD's green bond framework and relevant plans, examined public and non-public information, and interviewed members of MMSD's management and finance teams.
 Our goal was to understand sustainability impacts of the business, the planned use of proceeds, procedures for managing proceeds, and plans and practices for reporting.
-This document contains Kestrel's opinion of the Series 2020A Green Bonds.
+This document contains Kestrel's opinion of the Series 2020D Green Bonds.